owntheweb/mars-rover-lab/README.md

-# Drive a Homemade Rover Over the Internet
+# Drive a Rover Over the Internet

 Mars Rover Lab streams photos and other sensor data from its Raspberry Pi components to a satellite server where that content can be streamed to the world via the "Mars Rover Mission Control" interface.